-Honey just turned one years old in December.
-She is a beautiful female golden retriever mix who came to us as an owner surrender as they were unable to care for her special medical needs.
-She developed a rare inflammatory condition that causes significant swelling of the muscles of the eyes.
-With the start of medications, she has already made a significant improvement.
-See her picture when she first arrived at the bottom of the page and compare her new photos now.
-What a difference!
+Honey is 2 years old, with her birthday in December.
+She is a beautiful, 40 pound female golden retriever mix who came to us as an owner surrender as the family was no longer able to care for her needs.
+She developed a rare inflammatory condition that caused significant swelling of the muscles of the eyes.
+This is now under control with medicine.

-Honey quite petite for her age.
-Honey saw a vet in early September who said her right hip is completely dislocated.
-Yet this spunky girl still manages to counter surf.
-The vet is recommending an FHO where the femoral head or ball of the joint is cut off.
+Honey saw a vet in September 2022 who said her right hip was completely dislocated.
+The vet suggested an FHO where the femoral head or ball of the joint is cut off.
 We have had them done on other dogs previously and all the dogs have done very well after this surgery.
-He is not so sure there is anything that would be successful to correct her angular deformity.

-If you want to get pre-qualified to adopt or foster-to-adopt Honey or any dog, please read "How To Adopt"
+If you want to get pre-qualified to adopt or foster-to-adopt Honey, please read "How To Adopt"

 and follow the direction from there.

 Click the "next golden" button below to see the next golden retriever for adoption.